 Risk Factors For Melanoma

-In the same way that the final screening program takes in different skin cancers, risk factors can apply across conditions.
-Those below still focus on moles and melanoma, as much of our screening does.
+Your screening program can look at different skin cancers, certain risk factors apply across conditions.
+Those below focus on moles and melanoma, as much of our screening does.

 Melanoma is the most serious of skin cancers and you should take note if you have: